-As information security professionals, most of you are familiar with vulnerability assessments and penetration testing (pen tests for short).
-Both are valuable tools that can benefit any information security program and they are both integral components of a Threat and Vulnerability Management process.
+Both are valuable tools that benefit any information security program and are integral components of a Threat and Vulnerability Management process.

 Are These Information Security Services the Same?

-The two are often incorrectly used interchangeably due to marketing hype and other influences which has created confusion and wasted resources for many enterprises.
-With that in mind, I'd like to try to clarify the distinctions between vulnerability assessments and pen tests and hopefully eliminate some of the confusion.
+The two are often used interchangeably and incorrectly due to marketing hype and other influences which creates confusion and wasted resources for many enterprises.
+With that in mind, I'd like to clarify the distinctions between vulnerability assessments and penetration tests and hopefully eliminate some of the confusion.

 What is a Vulnerability Assessment?

-Defined, a vulnerability assessment is the process of identifying and quantifying security vulnerabilities in an environment.
-It is an in-depth evaluation of your information security posture, indicating weaknesses as well as providing the appropriate mitigation procedures required to either eliminate those weaknesses or reduce them to an acceptable level of risk.
+A vulnerability assessment is the process of identifying and quantifying known security vulnerabilities in an environment.
+It is a surface-level evaluation of your information security posture, indicating weaknesses as well as providing the appropriate mitigation procedures required to either eliminate those weaknesses or reduce them to an acceptable level of risk.

 Vulnerability Assessments Follow These General Steps

-- Catalogue assets and resources in a system
+- Catalog assets and resources in a system

 - Assign quantifiable value and importance to the resources